ddewaele/emberjs-crud-rest/README.md

       {{outlet}}
     </script>

 If we now go to the index, you'll see that "Hello Ember.JS" is rendered on the screen, along with the text from our index template.

+If we want to introduce other templates in our application, we need to have some way of mapping a URL to a template.
+That's what Ember routes are all about.
+But before we dive into routes, let's take a step back and see how Ember.JS was able to display the text from our existing templates.

 ## Ember auto generated code.